mhenrixon/sidekiq-unique-jobs/README.md

 ## Conflict Strategy

 Decides how we handle conflict.
-We can either reject the job to the dead queue or reschedule it.
+We can either `reject` the job to the dead queue or `reschedule` it.
 Both are useful for jobs that absolutely need to run and have been configured to use the lock `WhileExecuting` that is used only by the sidekiq server process.

-The last one is log which can be be used with the lock `UntilExecuted` and `UntilExpired`.
+Furthermore, `log` can be be used with the lock `UntilExecuted` and `UntilExpired`.
 Now we write a log entry saying the job could not be pushed because it is a duplicate of another job with the same arguments.

 It is possible for locks to have different conflict strategy for the client and server.
 This is useful for `:until_and_while_executing`.